 Bill Clinton’s Vacation Costs

-Total vacation costs: About $7.8 million
+- Estimated vacation costs: At least $7.8 million

 Bill Clinton’s Favorite Vacation Destination: Martha’s Vineyard

 Clinton much preferred Martha’s Vineyard, where he golfed at Farm Neck Golf Club, bought plenty of books at Bickerton & Ripley Books (since renamed Edgartown Books) and Bunch of Grapes, sipped coffee at Espresso Love and rode bikes, according to Boston magazine.
 In fact, the Clintons are known to still hold fundraisers and other events on Martha’s Vineyard.
 You can party like a Clinton with a Martha’s Vineyard Airbnb for about $300 to $800 per night.

 - 19 Effective Ways To Tackle Your Budget

 - Are You Spending More Than the Average American on 25 Everyday Items?

 - 30 Important Money Habits for Your Financial Future

 - Guns and 32 Other Things You Definitely Do NOT Need To Buy During the Coronavirus Pandemic

 Dan Ketchum contributed to the reporting for this article.